icl-utk-edu/papi/README.md

   libraries, task-based runtime systems, etc.)

-The objective is to enable monitoring of both types of performance eventsâ€”hardware- and software-related eventsâ€”in a uniform way, through one consistent PAPI interface.
+The objective is to enable monitoring of both types of performance events—hardware- and software-related events—in a uniform way, through one consistent PAPI interface.
 Third-party tools and application developers will have to handle only a single hook to PAPI in order to access all hardware performance counters in a system, including the new software-defined events.